Jallikattu (2019 film)

-Jallikattu is a 2019 Indian Malayalam-language independent action thriller film directed by Lijo Jose Pellissery with a screenplay by S. Hareesh and R. Jayakumar, based on the short story Maoist by Hareesh.
+Jallikattu is a 2019 Indian Malayalam-language independent action thriller film directed by Lijo Jose Pellissery with a screenplay by S. Hareesh and R. Jayakumar.
 The film stars Antony Varghese, Chemban Vinod Jose, Sabumon Abdusamad and Santhy Balachandran.
-In the film, a bull escapes from a slaughterhouse in a hilly remote village and the villagers set out to hunt him down.
+In the film, a bull escapes from a slaughterhouse in a hilly remote village and the villagers set out to capture or kill it.

-Jallikattu was premiered on 6 September 2019 at the 2019 Toronto International Film Festival and received widespread critical acclaim.
+Jallikattu premiered on 6 September 2019 at the 2019 Toronto International Film Festival and received widespread critical acclaim.
 The film was showcased at the 24th Busan International Film Festival under the section "A Window on Asian Cinema".
 It was released in the home state Kerala on 4 October 2019.
 Lijo Jose Pellissery received the Silver Peacock-Best Director trophy at the 50th International Film Festival of India.
 It was selected as the Indian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
 It was third Malayalam film after Guru and Adaminte Makan Abu to be chosen as India's official entry to the Oscars.
 It was included in The Hindu's top 25 Malayalam films of the decade and is widely regarded as one of the defining movies of the New Wave Movement.